Equality and discrimination in employment

 • reasonable accommodations required by an employee with a disability are not implemented.

 The Non-Discrimination Act prohibits discriminatory job advertisements.
 This means that the job advertisement cannot include unjustified requirements related to for example age or other personal characteristics specified in the Non-Discrimination Act.
-Discrimination is also prohibited in the selection process as well as concerning wages and other benefits.

-No discrimination may occur during the employment relationship, either, such as failing to distribute duties or training opportunities on equal grounds.
 The employer must also take the needs of job applicants and employees with disabilities into account by implementing accommodations in the work environment.
 In addition, the employer has a responsibility to address any harassment occurring at the workplace.
-Read more on our site rights of people with disabilities.

 Different treatment in working life may be allowed on certain conditions